DJSeb/kernel-shark-sebanek-gh-mirror/ProjectSpecification.md

 Since KernelShark also allows the user to use GUI to start `trace-cmd`, the project will also include modifications to KernelShark's source code to enable stacktrace capture in the GUI.
-For that purpose, KernelShark's Git repository shall be forked and the fork will be a part of the project.
+For that purpose, KernelShark's GitHub repository (https://github.com/yordan-karadzhov/kernel-shark) shall be forked and the fork will be a part of the project.

 ### Graphical structure (usage)